hn303/CamLandEc-RM03/supervision3-exercises.md

 # 1. Collect Tweets via API
 > Please click this button below to move to Google Colab to start the first two exercises.
-Once open the colab, please save a copy to your own Google Drive.
+Once open the colab, log in with your Google acount and save a copy to your own Google Drive.
 > [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hn303/CamLandEc-RM03/blob/master/supervision3-v3.ipynb)

 # 2. Sentiment analysis with content of tweets
 > Please click this button below to move to Google Colab to start the first two exercises.
-Once open the colab, please save a copy to your own Google Drive.
+Once open the colab, log in with your Google acount and save a copy to your own Google Drive.
 > [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hn303/CamLandEc-RM03/blob/master/supervision3-v3.ipynb)

 # 3. Visualizaton of geo-tagged tweets